ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Events.Connect("SetSplitTime", SetSplitTime)
 ```

-We need to connect the `SetSplitTime` up.
+You need to connect the `SetSplitTime` up.
 This gets broadcasted from the server to the client when the player has overlapped a split trigger.
 Doing it on the server makes sure the player can not in any way modify the timing.

 ```lua linenums="1"
 local offsetY = 0